JH7/cordova-plugin-switch-app-icon/README.md

 * `ENABLED`: Whether this activity should be enabled by default on Android.
 Default value is `false`.

 If you use iOS only, you have to specifiy `NAME` only.

+Set `COPY_INTENT_FILTERS` to true to move all intent filters from the main activity on Android to the activity aliases.
 ### Icons
 Please specifiy the icons as a resource file in your `config.xml`.
 For iOS:
 ```xml